 Monday Evening 8-Week Course

-The next Monday evening course will be scheduled soon to start after Easter.
+The next Monday evening course will be scheduled soon.

 It is suggested that those wishing to participate on a Mindfulness Training Course attend the course spanning two weekends: Saturday and Sunday 18th & 19th January and 15th & 16th February 2020, click here for details.

 Email for registration form

 Fee: £225 includes all the supporting materials: sound files (or CDs) and notes: and for those who may be financially stretched and cannot afford the full fee I have for many years been offering a pay-what-you-can afford rate decided by the participant.
 This allows the opportunity to participate and learn these precious skills to be open to all.
 Contact Sue for details.